ArcTour Special Issue on Regenerative Tourism

 Timeline

-Authors can submit full papers from April-November 2024 and papers will be published online when they are ready
+Authors can submit full papers from April-December 2024 and papers will be published online when they are ready

 The special issue will conclude with an editorial along with full articles (6-8.000 words) and research notes (2-3,000 words).